jacurtis813/blog-spot/README.md

 6. Research hr styles.
 How to style and what they do?

-7. Commit and push completed. more.
-Last attempt.
+7. Commit and push completed.